Mulch Ado About Nothing?

 Black Walnuts poison the soil with their roots in order to keep competition down.
 Successive farmers at the Plant have asked for this tree to be removed, but we have held our ground.
 As far as the Tree Museum goes, this walnut is a "Specimen Tree."

-Beneath the walnut is a stand of Coral Berry, a native woodland shrub that is sought after by insects and birds for food, and by wildlife for cover.
+Beneath the walnut was a stand of Coral Berry, a native woodland shrub that is sought after by insects and birds for food, and by wildlife for cover.
 Coral Berry appears to have adapted to successfully grow in the shade of a walnut tree, in its poisoned soil.

 Adolescent Black Walnut